 We see that our expression compiles.
 Now we can reproject to WGS84 by wrapping our point in the “reproject_to_wgs84” function.
 When that expression compiles, try hitting run, and clicking on the map icon.

-We expect our points to be in the Seattle area, and sure enough they are!
+We expect our points to be in the Seattle area, and sure enough, they are!
 Let’s hit the “Save” button and return to our data table preview.
-If we scroll all the way to the right, we can see that our original state plane columns, x_coord and y_coord have remained unchanged, while we have a new one in the WGS84 projection.
+If we scroll all the way to the right, we can see that our original state plane columns, latitude, and longitude columns have remained unchanged, while we have a new one in the WGS84 projection.